RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 #### On the workstation side

 Regarding git repositories, I'll use the following terminology and structure throughout the discussion.
 This is not essential and one may organize matters differently.
-The term "view" refers to a set of git repository clones, that one uses in a certain context.
+The term "view" refers to a set of git repository clones that one uses in a certain context.
 For instance, if we work on RedisEdge modules in the context of ARM compilation, we'll end up with the following directory structure:

 ```
 /views/arm1/